howaboutwe/javascript/README.md

     };
     ```

-  - Constructor methods should try to return `this`.
-This helps with method chaining which is often useful.
+  - Constructor can return `this` to help with method chaining.

     ```javascript
     // bad